easytarget/esp32-cam-webserver/README.md

 ### Downgrade the ESP arduino core to v1.0.6

-* This (3.x) branch only compiles with, and is only supported on, the old [v1.0.6](https://github.com/espressif/arduino-esp32/releases/tag/1.0.6) version of the expressif arduino core.
+* This (3.x) branch only compiles with, *and is only supported on*, the old [v1.0.6](https://github.com/espressif/arduino-esp32/releases/tag/1.0.6) version of the expressif arduino core.
 * Before compiling you must select this version in the Boards manager of the IDE:
 ![Selecting the correct IDE core version](Docs/v3x-select-106-ide-core.png)
 * If you later upgrade back to the latest camera version or want to program other esp32 based boards do not forget to revert this when done programming.